ISU-MolPhyl/EEOB563/index.md

 ### Syllabus

-A copy of the course syllabus can be found at the following link: [Spring 2020 Syllabus](https://sites.google.com/site/eeob563/syllabus).
-A pdf is also available in this GitHub repository.
+A copy of the course syllabus can be found in the course GitHub repository: [Spring 2020 Syllabus](a href="https://github.com/ISU-MolPhyl/EEOB563-Spring2020/docs/syllabus.md).

-<a href="https://sites.google.com/site/eeob563/syllabus"><button type="button" class="btn btn-primary">Course Syllabus</button></a>
+<a href="https://github.com/ISU-MolPhyl/EEOB563-Spring2020/docs/syllabus.md"><button type="button" class="btn btn-primary">Course Syllabus</button></a>